Pork rib cuts are sourced from two different parts of the pig and are known as Spare Ribs (including St. Louis cut) and Baby Back Ribs.

-This is necessary because large isolated fat deposits will render down and leave big chunks missing in your meat.
-Evenly marbled fat results in evenly flavored meat.
+This is necessary because evenly marbled fat results in evenly flavored meat.

 A traditional slab of spare ribs consists of 11+ ribs as well as the brisket bone.
-A slab of spare ribs will weigh between 2 to 4 lbs or within the weight ranges noted above.
+A full slab of spares will weigh between 3.5 to 5 lbs+ or within the weight ranges noted above.

 Spare ribs are sold as either whole untrimmed slabs or as a St. Louis cut.

-A slab of untrimmed spare ribs will contain part of the sternum (breast bone), costal (rib) cartilage, a flap, and a skirt on the bone side of the meat.
+A slab of untrimmed spares will contain part of the sternum (breast bone), costal (rib) cartilage, a flap, and a skirt on the bone side of the meat.

 In order to pick a good loin-back rib, you should look for even thickness in the rack.
-Just like spare ribs, you want even fat marbling throughout the rack as apposed to isolated pockets.
+Just like spares, you want even fat marbling throughout the rack as apposed to isolated pockets.

-Baby back ribs contain less meat and fat, and are more tender than spare ribs.
+Baby back ribs contain less meat and fat, and are more tender.

 Preparation for both types of ribs is similar.
-However spare ribs require a bit more effort if you opt to do a St. Louis cut.
+However, spares require a bit more effort if you opt to do a St. Louis cut.